mazenbesher/sub_player_chrome_extension/README.md

 1. `npm install -g mustache`

 # TODOs:
+- [x] stop searching if other script on the same page has already found a video (done using communication with bg)
 - [ ] show some indicator when changing size even if no current subtitle is visible
 - [ ] unintuitive size controls
 - [ ] use `MutationObserver` to detect video instead of an interval (not working)